defo-cris/progetto-programmazione-ad-oggetti-java/README.md

 progetto-programmazione-ad-oggetti-java
 =======================================

-The purpose of this project is to read and analyze a data-set and to create a set of classes to represent it.
+The purpose of this project is to read and analyze a data-set and to create a set of classes to represent it and expose them to the user with API rest get/post.

 Our data-set is a Examples of EU funded projects.

 Our Java projects consist in this features:

 ###### At the start of the program: